 CONTRACT SCHEDULES

-In the course of the Contractor’s performance under the Contract, the Contractor shall prepare and submit for review and approval of the Customer’s Representative detailed schedules as required by this Clause 19 These schedules shall illustrate the Contractor’s and its subcontractor’s/vendor’s plans for performance of the Work under this Contract.
+In the course of the Contractor’s performance under the Contract, the Contractor shall prepare and submit for review and approval of the Customer’s Representative detailed schedules as required by this Clause 19 (Contract Schedules).
+These schedules shall illustrate the Contractor’s and its subcontractor’s/vendor’s plans for performance of the Work under this Contract.

 The schedules submitted by the Contractor as required hereunder shall exhibit mutual interrelationship and consistency from one schedule to another.